15 photos to inspire you to visit Hamburg

 Now if you’re wondering what in the world is a Hanseatic league here’s some dope for you:

 A typical sight of Hanseatic town would be the red brick gothic architecture (because of unavailability of stone), stepped gable roofs and a lot of rain, for these cities are close to the sea.
 There are 187 Hanseatic cities across 16 countries in Europe.
-And some of the cities are UNESCO World Heritage Sites because of its brick gothic architecture.
+And some of the cities are UNESCO World Heritage Sites owing to its brick gothic architecture.

-The Hanseatic cities take some pride in being associated with the Hanseatic league.
-Therefore, they do everything in their power to retain its association.
+The Hanseatic cities take some pride in being associated with the Hanseatic League.
+Therefore, they do everything in their power to retain their association.
 Thus, Hamburg’s abbreviation is not HA or HB instead HH, Hansestad Hamburg (Hanseatic-city Hamburg).

 If I have to describe Hamburg in a few words, it would be “gorgeous port, beautiful bridges, cobbled stoned streets, shopping centres, offices, hospitals, and hotels set in brick gothic buildings, multicultural-vibe and a lot of rain”.

 Also, read My Favourite Things to do in Hamburg